cgiff9/automata/dfa/README.txt

 format.
 For instance, the file "auto_oddNumberZeroes.txt"
 contains:

-[0] NAME q0 START 1 FINAL 0 ZERO 1 ONE 0
+NAME q0 START 1 FINAL 0 ZERO q1 ONE q0
-[1] NAME q1 START 0 FINAL 1 ZERO 0 ONE 1
+NAME q1 START 0 FINAL 1 ZERO q0 ONE q1

 Each line corresponds to a distinct state which contains the following information:
 -------------------------------------------------
-[n]    : Machine index of this state
 NAME   : Provide non-spaced name for state
 START* : 1 if this is the start state, else 0
 FINAL  : 1 if this is a final state, else 0
-ZERO   : Upon reading '0', go to the machine index n ONE    : Upon reading '1', go to the machine index n
+ZERO   : Upon reading '0', go to state name
+ONE    : Upon reading '1', go to state name
 -------------------------------------------------
 *One and only one START state must exist.